An Obscure Timex Returns as the Big, Bold, Affordable Statement Watch of Summer

 Availability and pricing

-The Timex 1995 Intrepid Reissue is available now from Timex for $199.
+The Timex 1995 Intrepid Reissue is available now for $199.
 It only comes with a white dial on a black rubber pin-buckle strap.

 a Timex watch with a white dial and black bandTimex